manatlan/htag/docs/tuto_create_an_input_component.md

 # How to create your first "input" component

-I assume that you have the minimal bases (see tutorial).
+I assume that you have the minimal bases (html's crafting and events bindings).
 And I will show you how to create an "reactive" input field .... it's, by far, the most complex thing ;-).
 But it's a component which cover well all the feature of htag concepts.
+If you understand that : you can start to craft your own/complex components easily.

 Let's create a minimal htag app, which is runn'able as is (if you got the dependencies for the DevApp runner):